As very little is known of the biology of spotted black grouper dead specimens are of considerable scientific value.

 Don't discard rubbish at sea

 Do not discard plastics, nylon fishing line and other types of rubbish at sea.
-Like whales, large filter-feeding sharks and rays can accidentally ingest these, and all species suffer from entanglement in marine debris.
+Marine species can accidentally ingest these marine debris, or suffer from entanglement causing injury or death.

 Report sightings